Rural Economic Development Initiative

 The most successful applications to this program are those from counties with less than 50,000 people, and from communities with fewer than 20,000 people.
 Projects that are designed to strengthen their community through investments in the local economy and facilitating the diversification of local industries will also strengthen the application.

-Two types of projects are eligible for funding:
+Three types of projects are eligible for funding:

-- Local Government Economic Planning Grants
+- Local Government Economic Planning Grants.

 - DOLA recommends grant requests not exceed $100,000.